Laxystem/Laxystem/_posts/2027-03-13-newspaper.md

   - Fiction
 ---

+*This is an extract from an American newspaper in 2027, during WW3, two weeks after Qatari documents including proof Netanjahu converted to Islam in 2018 were leaked.*

 # Purple Resistance Overthrows Israeli Government
 *Israel*—After fourteen days of nation-wide protests, road-blocking, and other illegal activites committed as a part of its ‘no economy, no state’ strategy, the Israeli purple resistance famously considered by High President Trump to be ‘practically Nazis’ and ‘Jewish self-haters’ seize Jerusalem,